danrspencer/1PasswordPlaybook/README.md

 # 1PasswordPlaybook
 Playbook for using 1Password with Dropbox and GMail or Yahoo Mail

-## Setting up a secure password environment
+## Setting up a secure 1Password environment

+If someone gains access to your 1Password vault file they can eventually crack it.
+It's simply a matter of time and computer power.
+While most of the time the effort required is probably not worth it for an attacker you should still ensure that your vault is as difficult to aquire as possible.

 ### 1. Ensure that your data is stored with OPVault